emiliatug/pfp_prediction_evaluator/README.md

 ### Notes
 All the experiments were conducted using Five-Fold Cross Validation Datasets.
 The pipelines incorporated CPU-accelerated classical ML and Neural Networks.
 I conducted a systematic exploration of network depth as a key hyperparameter, varying the number of hidden layers across three progressively broader search configurations:
 - **Small Search**

-- Focused on shallow architectures to establish baseline performance and reduce training time:
+  - Focused on shallow architectures to establish baseline performance and reduce training time
-- Optimizer explored: Adam,Adagrad,RMSprop
+  - Optimizers explored: Adam, Adagrad, RMSprop
-- Hidden layers explored: 1,2,3,4,5,6,7,8,9
+  - Hidden layers explored: 1, 2, 3, 4, 5, 6, 7, 8, 9

 - **Big Search**

-- - Expanded the search space to include moderately deep networks, balancing model capacity and overfitting risk:
+  - Expanded the search space to include moderately deep networks, balancing model capacity and overfitting risk
-- Optimizer explored: Adam,Adagrad,RMSprop
+  - Optimizers explored: Adam, Adagrad, RMSprop
-- Hidden layers explored: 1,5,10,15,20,25
+  - Hidden layers explored: 1, 5, 10, 15, 20, 25

 - **Very Big Search**

-- A full-scale hyperparameter sweep designed to test the limits of network depth and investigate the effect of deep architectures on convergence, generalization, and training stability:
+  - A full-scale hyperparameter sweep designed to test the limits of network depth and investigate the effect of deep architectures on convergence, generalization, and training stability
-- Optimizer explored: SGD, Adam,Adagrad,RMSprop
+  - Optimizers explored: SGD, Adam, Adagrad, RMSprop
   - Hidden layers explored: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 20, 30, 40, 50

 For each configuration, additional hyperparameters (e.g.,  learning rate, dropout, batch normalization, and weight initialization) were held constant to isolate the effect of network depth.